There are many ways to get involved as an alumni volunteer and help UMSON fulfill its mission to develop leaders in education, research, and practice.

 The School of Nursing Living History Museum is supported by a dedicated team of volunteer docents, who are retired nurses and alumni of the School.
 The docents have tremendous wisdom and experience, and their presence is a reminder of the link between nursing’s present and past.

-The museum is currently seeking additional volunteers to help in a variety of roles, including serving as docents who share the history of the School and nursing with students and visitors, as well as behind-the-scenes assistance with collections care and managements, including cataloging artificats, conducting research, and digitizing collections.
-If you are interested in getting more involved with the Living History Museum, please contact the museum curator, Heather Ritterpusch, 410-706-2822 or email firstname.lastname@example.org.
+The museum is currently seeking additional volunteers to help in a variety of roles, including serving as docents who share the history of the School and nursing with students and visitors, as well as behind-the-scenes assistance with collections care and managements, including cataloging artifacts, conducting research, and digitizing collections.
+If you are interested in getting more involved with the Living History Museum, please contact Cynthia Sikorski at firstname.lastname@example.org or 410-706-0674.

 Open Houses for Prospective Students